DucktorDanny/react-homepage/README.md

    * [ ] Background Image change?
    * [ ] Adding the actual site to favorites by popup.
    * [ ] Access to history
+   * [ ] Access to bookmarks and set favorites by that (opporunity to make own favorites)

 ## Links: